bensutherland/impute_workflow/README.md

 # Make a subfolder to keep things tidy
 mkdir 05_compare/ai2_vs_empirical

-# Use a prepared file that has all wgrs genotypes (renamed)
+# Use a prepared file that has all wgrs genotypes (samples renamed)
 # 05_compare/panel_vs_wgrs/parents_and_offspring_wgrs_renamed.bcf

 # Prepare an isec folder